vaginessa/dns-wiki/FAQ.md

 <a name="FAQ35"></a>
 ##### (35) Why was my issue closed?

 > Things like ***It doesn't work* or *it crashes* is insufficient**.
 So, please describe the exact steps to reproduce the problem and always provide a logcat.
 More info always means that we can better help you.
+Or your issue was a duplicate, or fixed with the next release.

 <a name="FAQ36"></a>
 ##### (36) Does AFWall+ support nftables yet?

 > No, AFWall+ does not support [nftables](https://github.com/ukanth/afwall/issues/293) yet.
+There is currently no Android nftables firewall available on the whole www.

 <a name="FAQ37"></a>
 ##### (37) Can I use XPrivacy, Lightning Wall, or any other Firewalls/Security apps together with AFWall+?